Y-sui-aboutme/Y-sui-aboutme.github.io/index.md

 Representations for Knowledge Graph-based Question Answering’, In Proceedings of the 31th ACM International Conference on Information & Knowledge Management (CIKM ’22) **\[Core-ranking:A\]**

+**Sui, Y**, Ma, W, Lou, R, Zhang, K, Vosoughi, S, 'Trustworthy-transformer: Probing Transformer Attention Heads in Multi- and Cross-lingual Tasks', In proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP '22) **\[Core-ranking:A\]**

 Yan, W, Shi, Y, **Sui, Y**, Tian, Z, Wang, W & Cao, Q n.d., ‘Intelligent Predictive Maintenance of Hydraulic Systems based on Virtual Knowledge